The contact page is often one of the least considered parts of a website.

 If the answer is that it can wait, consider removing it.

 Long forms can still work when the user is highly motivated, but they need to earn that effort.
 A high-value B2B enquiry may justify more qualification.
-A simple product question probably does not.
+A simple product question probably doesn’t.

 It also helps to make the form feel easy before someone starts.
 Clear labels, sensible field order, helpful error messages and visible privacy reassurance can all reduce hesitation.